 The IAGMR seeks new understandings by interrogating the widespread practice of yoking Austrian and German culture together, and by treating Germanophone musical and intellectual culture as ‘marked’ via a process of defamiliarization and recasting of notions of historical and cultural centre and periphery.
 In a radical but historically aware spirit of exploration, the Institute encourages scholarship that rethinks accepted canons, explores new methodologies for reconceiving such repertoire, and opens up new avenues of research in neglected areas.

-- focusing on moments and areas of transition, crossings, hybridity, bordering, exchange, dissolution, coalescence, plurality, uncertainty, and ambiguity,
+- moments, areas, and concepts of transition, crossings, hybridity, bordering, exchange, dissolution, coalescence, plurality, uncertainty, ambiguity, and constructedness

-- connecting researchers from different scholarly disciplines and bringing musicologists, cultural historians, philosophers, media scholars, Austrianists, and Germanists into productive interdisciplinary conversations, and
+- connecting researchers from different scholarly disciplines and traditions, and bringing musicologists into productive interdisciplinary conversation with, for example, cultural historians, philosophers, media scholars, literary and critical theorists, human geographers, Austrianists, and Germanists.

-- traversing linguistic scholarly barriers, promoting research from multiple cultural contexts, and making scholarship originally in languages other than English available to a wider global readership
+- traversing linguistic barriers, promoting research from multiple cultural contexts, and making non-English-language scholarship available to a wide global readership

 - Ethics (and ideas of truth)